Nutrition and diet

 How much resistant starch should I aim for?

 15 to 20 g per day is the typical research target for measurable gut benefit.
-UK average is 2 to 5 g/day.
+European intake is typically about 3 to 6 g/day.
 The gap is closeable through cooked-cooled carbohydrates and beans.

 Does reheating destroy resistant starch?